 Those three are the most popular choices when it comes to kitchen worktops although they are available in a range of different materials including :- Concrete, Glass, Stainless steel, Engineered stone, and Laminate.

 Other Countertops to consider

 Looking to replace your tired looking worktops but are wondering what would be a suitable choice for your kitchen?
-Drop our designers a message and we can discuss the options with you.
+Drop our designers a message or pop into our London Showroom and we can discuss the options with you.